d-morrison/IntroStatActivities/10-Exam2-Review.Rmd

     Words:
 \vspace{0.5in}

 d.
-Use the `R` script file to get the counts for each level and combination of variables.
-Fill in the following table using the values from the `R` output:
+Use the R script file to get the counts for each level and combination of variables.
+Fill in the following table with the variable names, levels of each variable, and counts using the values from the R output.

 \begingroup
 \setlength{\tabcolsep}{14pt}